 Some countries utilize coffee shops and social clubs as places to distribute cannabis.
 Unfortunately, the legality of a lot of these institutions isn’t so clear cut.
 Let’s look at some of the most cannabis-friendly countries in Europe and see how their policies work.

-Also, the government will consider that the plant is designated for personal use and will thus treat the crime similar to possessing a small amount of marijuana.
-Most likely, if you get into trouble, you will have to stop your growing activities, and you’ll have to give up your plants.
+The government will consider that the plant is designated for personal use and will thus treat the crime similar to possessing a small amount of marijuana.
+Most likely, if you get into trouble, you will have to stop your growing activities, and give up your plants.